 - How custody and parenting time are handled

 Further complications can arise when attempting to determine what, exactly, constitutes personal property — and which assets qualify as marital property.
 While this concept may initially seem straightforward for items owned prior to marriage, it can quickly grow confusing when business assets or commingling come into play.

 If the court gets extensively involved in property division, the sale of the couple’s home or other marital assets could be ordered during the divorce process.
 This may be deemed necessary by the court — but it could bring even more chaos to an already stressful dissolution.

-As you deal with the complications of property division, look to the team at the Brown Law Offices for support.
+As you deal with the complications of property division, look to the team at the law firm of Barna, Guzy & Steffen, Ltd. for support.
 We can help you secure a fair division of assets that takes your long-term needs and preferences into account.
 Reach out today to get started.